 3. It was the second “fight” picture for Wise.

-Director Robert Wise had recently finished The Set-Up starring Robert Ryan, when he got offered the chance to look at the script for Somebody Up There Likes Me.
-It was important for Wise to shoot on location in New York to capture the feel of the movie.
-He also worked to have the certain scenes move quickly so that the pace matched the energy of the story.
+Director Robert Wise had recently finished The Set-Up starring Robert Ryan, when he was offered Somebody Up There Likes Me.
+Wise chose to film on location in New York -- something which was still rare at the time -- in order to capture the right feel for the movie.
+He also cut the scenes in such a way so that they mimicked the fast-paced character of Rocky Graziano.

 4. It features a young McQueen.

-Before he was known as the king of cool, Wise saw Steve McQueen while shooting in New York.
-He said, “I liked the kind of cocky guy.
+Wise saw Steve McQueen while shooting in New York.
+While he wasn't known as the king of cool yet, he had the attitude.
+Wise recalled, “I liked the kind of cocky guy.
 I was really quite impressed with him.
 He had that magic for the screen.”
-Wise and McQueen teamed up again for The Sand Pebbles ten years later.
+Wise and McQueen worked together again for The Sand Pebbles ten years later.